ceph/ceph-nagios-plugins/README.md

       -i ID, --id ID        ceph client id
       -V, --version         show version and exit

-## Authentication

-Ceph is normally configured to use [cephx] to authenticate its client.

-To run the `check_ceph_health` plugin as user `nagios` you have to create a special keyring:

-    root# ceph auth get-or-create client.nagios mon 'allow r' > client.nagios.keyring

-And use this keyring with the plugin:

-    nagios$ ./check_ceph_health --id nagios --keyring client.nagios.keyring

 ## Examples

     nagios$ ./check_ceph_health --id nagios --keyring client.nagios.keyring